dsml4/dsml4s8e/README.md

 If a notebook is executed by Dagster as an Op then it replaces the `parameter` cell with the `injected-parameters` cell, thus the variable `context` used in a notebook body when it run in standalone mode as well as Dagster Op.

-To be clear, let's look at one of the notebooks executed by Dagster.
+To be clear, let's look at one of the notebooks executed by Dagster:

 <img width="999" alt="runs" src="https://user-images.githubusercontent.com/1010096/232601657-a8e3788a-96a8-4043-a14d-77306f7318f4.png">